 It’s an accepted fact that Scandinavia is the undisputed kings of heavy metal.
-From the blackened horror of the Norwegian scene, to the sleazy and Melo death offered by the Finns, and further to the post-rock leanings of bands from Iceland, each country boasts a plethora of great heavy acts with a distinctly northern flavour.
+From the blackened horror of the Norwegian scene, to the sleazy and Melo death offered by the Finns, and further to the post-rock leanings of bands from Iceland, each country boasts a plethora of great heavy acts with a distinctly northern flavour and so here are our picks for the 10 greatest Swedish metal bands.

 It’s in the fjords of Sweden however that the best of anything and everything heavy and loud can be found.
-Ahead of a run of dates by proggy natives Opeth, we felt the time was right to cast our eye over 10 of the best heavy acts to emerge from Sweden.
+We felt the time was right to cast our eye over 10 of the best Swedish heavy metal bands to emerge from the country.
 Get those horns in the air!

 The cream of the crop for this list, as far as we are concerned, Opeth continues to push the limits of heavy and progressive music, making them one of the most exciting acts in the world, let alone in Scandinavia.